5.3. Advanced features#

 kde-builder may show this message multiple times depending on the number of individual kde-builder processes that are active.
 This is normal and not an indication of an error.

-Once kde-builder has acknowledged the signal, it will stop processing after the current module is built and installed.
-If kde-builder is still updating source code when the request is received, kde-builder will stop after the module source code update is complete.
+Once kde-builder has acknowledged the signal, it will stop processing after the current project is built and installed.
+If kde-builder is still updating source code when the request is received, kde-builder will stop after the project source code update is complete.
 Once both the update and build processes have stopped early, kde-builder will print its partial results and exit.

 5.3.3.
 How kde-builder tries to ensure a successful build#